hzisman/dvt-build-configuration-file-generator/README.md

 ![Eclipse Extension Button](./images/original-eclipse-extension-button.jpeg)

-*The original Eclipse extension button*
+*The button of the original Eclipse extension*

 ## Concat